 Pictured above is the House-made goat cheese and beet raviolo served with truffle cream and toasted almonds that I chose as my first course.
 The flavor combination was delicious!

 My hubby chose the potato and leek soup as his first course.
-The photo above is shown with cracked pepper on it.
+The photo below of the soup has some cracked pepper on it.
 The waiter lifts a domed top before serving these dishes.
 He was so happy with his choice.
-Beets are not his most favorite of foods, but I think that raviolo dish could win him over!
 My husband said that he would happily order that soup again.

 There were three courses offered for lunch during Houston Restaurant Weeks 2017.
-Typically speaking my husband and I hardly ever order desserts when dining out.
-Despite that fact, we certainly enjoyed the ones offered at Bistecca.
+Typically speaking my husband and I hardly ever order desserts.
+Despite that fact, we enjoyed the ones offered at Bistecca.

 My husband chose the Ricotta Cheesecake, which was plated with an amarena cherry sauce and a sliver of poached pear.
-A dollop of whipped cream and a fresh blueberry decorated the top.
+A dollop of whipped cream and a fresh blueberry was on top.
 He enjoyed it and finished every bite of it!

-We will be returning to bistecca Italian Steakhouse in the future.
+We will return to Bistecca Italian Steakhouse in the future.
 They offer 3-course business lunches for $25.
-Complimentary valet parking is provided.
+The restaurant has complimentary valet parking.

-My hubby and I enjoyed being introduced to some new eateries during Houston Restaurant Weeks.
-The time frame was extended this year due to the devastation caused by Hurricane Harvey.
+My hubby and I enjoyed discovering some new eateries during Houston Restaurant Weeks.
+The time frame was longer this year due to the devastation caused by Hurricane Harvey.
 The Houston Food Bank benefits significantly from this effort every year as it is their primary annual fundraiser.

 I am sure others use it like we did this year to try out new and different restaurants from the ones customarily patronized.
 The other restaurants we tried this year include the following: